mvolkmann/blog/src/smalltalk.md

 "is a purely object oriented programming language (OOP)."
 Messages are sent to objects which decide whether and how to act on them.

+Smalltalk was the first programming language to popularize object-oriented programming (OOP).
-Smalltalk is a dynamically typed language.
+It is a dynamically typed language.
 Types of variables, method parameters, and method return types are never specified.
 Instead, duck typing is used.
 Any object can be used as long as it is able to respond to all the messages that are sent to it.
 This is determined at run-time.

-Alan Kay worked at Xerox PARC (Palo Alto Research Center) in the 1970s.
+Alan Kay, Dan Ingalls, and Adele Goldberg worked at Xerox PARC (Palo Alto Research Center) in the 1970s.
+All of them collaborated to create Smalltalk.
-He was the principal designer of Smalltalk and gave it its name.
+Alan Kay was the principal designer of Smalltalk and gave it its name.
+The original goal was to use it for teaching programming.

-Alan said "OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things."
+Alan Kay said "OOP to me means only messaging, local retention and protection and hiding of state-process, and extreme late-binding of all things."